 This course provides students in the B.Ed.
-(AD) program with a reflective practicum experience that includes four weeks of in-school practical experience in an elementary classroom and a one week campus-based seminar.
+(AD) program with a reflective practicum experience that includes five weeks of in-school practical experience in an elementary classroom and a one week campus-based seminar.
 The four weeks of practicum are coordinated with EDUC 305 - Selected Elementary Teaching Methods and Materials.
 Students will spend approximately 40 hours in actual classroom instruction under the supervision of a certificated teacher and a faculty supervisor.
 During this time, students will also be required to assemble a teaching portfolio including detailed lesson and unit plans The concluding seminar will focus on student presentations of teaching experiences as well as analyses of these experiences in the light of the theory and methods course taken previously.
-Students who receive a grade of less than Bon the Alpha 4.00 scale for EDUC 351 will not be allowed to continue into the second year of the B.Ed.
+Only students who pass EDUC 351 will be allowed to continue into the second year of the B.Ed.
 (AD) program.
 This course is open only to students in the B.Ed.
 (AD) program.
+Credit for this course is awarded on a pass/fail basis.